memberful/memberful-wp/readme.txt

 * Automatic syncing of your Memberful member data to WordPress.
 * Single sign on: Members are automatically signed into WordPress when they sign in to Memberful.
-* Restrict access to content.
+* Create a paywall and restrict access to content.
 Quickly protect any posts or pages right from your WordPress edit screen.
 * A widget with links to sign in and manage your account (update credit card, cancel subscription, etc.).

 == Installation ==